ptitSeb/box86/docs/COMPILE.md

 `mkdir build; cd build; cmake .. -DARM64 -DCMAKE_BUILD_TYPE=RelWithDebInfo; make -j3`

+You can also add `-DBAD_SIGNAL=ON` to the cmake command if you are on Linux Kernel mixed with Android, like on RK3588 or maybe Termux

 You'll need an `armhf` multiarch environment, and an armhf gcc: On debian, install it with `sudo apt install gcc-arm-linux-gnueabihf`.

 Also, on armbian, you may need to install `libc6-dev-armhf-cross` or you may have an issue with `crt1.o` and a few other files not included with box86.